 Where Will I Close on my New Home?

 Your attorney will likely have a title company in mind that can handle the closing for you.
 While there aren’t any title companies I know of that specialize in For Sale by Owner deals, we see them with regularity.
 My Title Company of choice, Citywide Title, has an excellent ecosystem of processors.
 They help the seller get the documents she needs to prepare the sale, and help her understand the documents she needs to complete it.
 With “For Sale by Owner” closings, the staff at the Title Company is key to a smooth transaction.
 Most Title Companies have dozens of locations all around Chicagoland.
 You won’t be without a comfortable place to close and a lemon-lime La Croix.
 For some reason, they always have La Croix in the fridge.
+If you don’t like that, we can always get you over Facetime or Zoom.

 Conclusion – For Sale By Owner Is Easy